hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/01_advR-matching.md

 Let's open our `Intro-to-R` project saved on the `Desktop`, and download a counts file of RPKM values into our `data/` folder.

-Open the project by opening *RStudio* and navigating to the `Intro-to-R` project.
+Open the project in *RStudio* by selecting `Open Project...` from the `File` menu and navigating to the `Intro-to-R` project.
 When you open the project, you should see your environment populate with the variables we created in the last session.
 If your environment does not populate, you can re-run the entire script.

 Now download the counts file by clicking on the "Save link as.." after right clicking on [this link](https://raw.githubusercontent.com/hbc/NGS_Data_Analysis_Course/master/sessionII/data/counts.rpkm.csv)